 Pennsylvania is a diverse state.
 In the areas where major cities like Philadelphia, Harrisburg, and Pittsburgh are located the roads are often filled with a high volume of vehicles all jockeying for position and trying to reach their destination.
 However, if you were to head out to the more rural parts of the state, you are likely to find yourself with significantly more space to maneuver your vehicle.
 At night and early in the morning you may even be the only vehicle on the road.
 The contrast in driving culture is significant and this can lead to misunderstandings among drivers and possibly cause car crashes.

 However, regardless of where you perform you driving in the state, one thing never changes: All drivers must find strategies to cope with reckless and aggressive drivers.
 In rare occasions, circumstances may even place motorist in a position where he or she must deal with a dangerous and unpredictable road rage situation.
 While the terms aggressive driving and road rage are widely used in the media, they are often used interchangeably and imprecisely.
 However, there is a distinct difference between aggressive driving incidents and road rage incidents.
 Depending on the factors and circumstances present in your incident, you may have a viable personal injury or other action that can allow you to obtain compensation for the injuries, lost wages, and other damages inflicted.
+In these cases, a Philadelphia personal injury lawyer can help you recover fair compensation.

 What is Aggressive Driving?